 - 1 tablespoon freshly squeezed lime juice

-When the coals are ready, drizzle the leeks with 2 tablespoons of the oil and sprinkle with salt and pepper.
-Place the leeks on the grate and cook, turning as needed, for about 15 minutes, until soft and charred in spots.
-Transfer to a plate, cover with plastic wrap, and let steam while you cook the eggplant.
+When coals are ready, drizzle leeks with 2 tablespoons of oil and sprinkle with salt and pepper.
+Place leeks on the grate and cook, turning as needed, for about 15 minutes, until soft and charred in spots.
+Transfer to a plate, cover with plastic wrap, and let steam while you cook eggplant.

-Remove the eggplant slices from the grill.
+Remove eggplant slices from the grill.
 When cool enough to handle, cut into 1/2-inch cubes and transfer to a serving bowl.
-Cut the leeks crosswise into 1-inch-thick slices and add to the eggplant.
-Add the cilantro and toss to combine.
+Cut leeks crosswise into 1-inch-thick slices and add to eggplant.
+Add cilantro and toss to combine.